Scaling limit of the invasion percolation cluster on a regular tree: Level sizes and volumes: Proofs of Theorems and Level sizes and volumes: Proofs of Theorems 1.4 and 1.5

 \end{claim}

-From \cite[Proposition 3.1]{AGdHS2008}, the number of distinct values the $\widehat{W}$-process takes between $[na]/2$ and $[na]$ is bounded, uniformly in $n$, with arbitrarily high probability.
-Furthermore, it is well known that with arbitrarily high probability, among $[na]/2$ critical Galton-Watson trees, the number which reach height $[na]/2$ is bounded, uniformly in $n$.
-It follows that the number of clusters rising from the backbone at heights $\{0,...,[na]/2\}$ and which possess vertices at height $[na]$ is, with arbitrarily high probability, also bounded for all $n$.
-The claim follows.
+From~\cite{AGdHS2008}, Proposition 3.1, the number of distinct values the $\widehat{W}$-process takes between $[na]/2$ and $[na]$ is bounded, uniformly in $n$, with arbitrarily high probability.
+Furthermore, it is well known that with arbitrarily high probability, among $[na]/2$ critical Galton--Watson trees, the number which reach height $[na]/2$ is bounded, uniformly in $n$.
+It follows that the number of clusters rising from the backbone at heights $\{0,\ldots,[na]/2\}$ and which possess vertices at height $[na]$ is, with arbitrarily high probability, also bounded for all $n$.
+The claim follows. \begin{claim} For any $\eta>0$, in probability,